oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 following limitations currently exist for FMW Infrastructure domains:

 * The [WebLogic Logging Exporter](https://github.com/oracle/weblogic-logging-exporter)
-  currently supports WebLogic server logs only.
+  currently supports WebLogic Server logs only.
 Other logs will not be sent to Elasticsearch.
-Note however that you can use a sidecar with a log handling tool like Logstash or fluentd to get logs.
+Note, however, that you can use a sidecar with a log handling tool like Logstash or fluentd to get logs.
 * The [WebLogic Monitoring Exporter](https://github.com/oracle/weblogic-monitoring-exporter)
   currently supports the WebLogic MBean trees only.
 Support for JRF MBeans has not